 The MyLife app guides you through checking in with your emotions, then gives you options for short, medium, or long meditations.
 They’re all guided and very simple – lots of breathing, focusing on your body… when you’re done, you’ll check back in and see if you’re feeling any different than when you started.

 - Get up and dance

 Put on some music that makes your heart happy and dance!
 Or sing, loudly.
-Express yourself with your body and your voice and get some of that pent up energy out.
+Express yourself with your body and your voice.
+As a result, you’ll get some of that pent up energy out.

 - Make and take time to enjoy a hot cup of herbal (caffeine free) tea

 Caffeine can exacerbate stress and anxiety, but a hot cup of tea can help calm our nerves.
 Don’t have tea?
 Squeeze some lemon into hot water, make a decaf cup of coffee, or make some chicken broth to sip on.
 Try to do this distraction-less; a phone/computer/work break where you just enjoy your hot beverage is all you need for this one.

 - Check in with your body